 Spread the Word

-To help avoid this happening in the first place, make sure to let your parents and wedding party know whether you'll be changing your name.
+Make sure to let your parents and wedding party know whether you'll be changing your name.
 Ask them to then encourage guests to address checks to one of you or the other (not both) to avoid checks you won't be able to deposit.